IshtaJayakody/IshtaJayakody.github.io/_pages/about.md

   - /about.html
 ---

-With my proactive approach to acquiring knowledge and skills in high-frequency data analytics and manipulation, using data structures and algorithmic techniques in network data flows, I have developed strong expertise in this area.
+With my proactive approach to acquiring knowledge and skills in high-frequency data analytics and manipulation, using data structures and algorithmic techniques in network data flows, I have developed strong expertise.
 This specialization has led to a position as a research intern at Paraqum Technologies, where a focus on network intelligence has been paramount.
-Boasting 4 years of intensive scientific research, I have accumulated a notable record of international research publications.
+Boasting 3 years of intensive scientific research, I have accumulated a notable record of international research publication in applied machine learning.
 Currently serving as a teaching assistant at University of Peradeniya.
 I strongly believe that DATA can speak about the present and future more accurately than any expert.

 A data-driven personal website
 ======